 Palestinians who fled Israel in 1948 to the Arab world (Jordan, Egypt, Syria, Lebanon, West Bank, and Gaza Strip) were placed in refugee camps and many still have not been repatriated into their host countries (even those living under Palestinian control).

-In 1967, Israel fought a pre-emptive war and gained control over the West Bank, Gaza Strip, and East Jerusalem.
+In 1967, Israel fought a per-emptive war and gained control over the West Bank, Gaza Strip, and East Jerusalem.
 After additional wars, Israel made peace with Jordan, who renounced claims to the West Bank and East Jerusalem and with Egypt, who renounced claims to the Gaza Strip.
 Once gaining control of these areas, Israelis built settlements in the West Bank and the Gaza Strip and started moving into areas of East Jerusalem, such as the Old City.

 In the 1993, the Oslo Accords were signed between Israel and the Palestinians; the main tenet of the Accords was a two-state solution.
 At this time, Palestinians were given the right to their own legislature.
 In 2000, final status negotiations fell through and were soon followed by a second intifada (the first took place, starting in 1989).
 In 2005, Israel unilaterally disengaged from Gaza and dismantled all of the settlements there.
 In 2006, Hamas came to power in the Palestinian Legislative Council and took control over the Gaza Strip.